 Mr. Gregory Weaver.
 Mr. Weaver has been a director of the Company since 2005.
-In February 2009 Mr. Weaver was appointed Chief Financial Officer and Senior Vice President of Poniard Pharmaceuticals, Inc., a biopharmaceutical company focused on the development and commercialization of oncology products.
-Prior to that from April 2007, Mr. Weaver served as Chief Financial Officer of Talyst, Inc., a healthcare IT company in Bellevue, Washington.
+Since April 2007, Mr. Weaver has served as Chief Financial Officer of Talyst, Inc., a healthcare IT company in Bellevue, Washington.
 Prior to that he served as Senior Vice President and Chief Financial Officer of Sirna Therapeutics (NASDAQ:RNAI), an RNAI therapeutics company from February 2006 until the sale of the firm to Merck, Inc. in December 2006.
-From April 2002 through September 2005, Mr. Weaver was Chief Financial Officer and Corporate Secretary of Nastech Pharmaceutical Company (NASDAQ: NSTK), a public drug delivery company.
-From April 1999 to April 2002, Mr. Weaver was Chief Financial Officer of Ilex Oncology Inc. (NASDAQ: ILXO), a public cancer drug development company, and from 1996 to 1998, he was the Chief Financial Officer of medical device manufacturer, Prism Technologies.
-Early in his career, Mr. Weaver, held increasingly senior positions with Fidelity Capital and Harte-Hanks (NYSE: HHS) in the publishing industry.
+From April 2002 through September 2005, Mr. Weaver was Chief Financial Officer and Corporate Secretary of Nastech Pharmaceutical Company (NASDAQ: NSTK), a drug delivery company.
+From April 1999 to April 2002, Mr. Weaver was Chief Financial Officer of Ilex Oncology Inc. (NASDAQ: ILXO), a cancer drug development company, and from 1996 to 1998, he was the Chief Financial Officer of medical device manufacturer, Prism Technologies.
+Previously, Mr. Weaver, a certified public accountant, held increasingly senior positions with Fidelity Capital and Harte-Hanks (NYSE: HHS) in the publishing industry.
 He began his career with Andersen LLP.
-Mr. Weaver has also served as a director and chairman of the audit committee of SCOLR Pharmaceuticals (Amex: DDD) from 2007 until March 2009.
-Mr. Weaver earned his MBA from Boston College and B.S. in accounting from Trinity University and was a certified public accountant.
+Mr. Weaver earned his MBA from Boston College and B.S. in accounting from Trinity University.
+Mr. Weaver has also served as a director of SCOLR Pharmaceuticals (Amex: DDD) since 2007.